rainbowbreeze/ai_for_community_events/README.md

 In case the content is suitable for a more "interactive" approach, the following prompt can be very inspirational:
 ```
-Using the attached file, create 7 riddles, in rhymes, and their answers.
+Using the attached presentation, create 7 riddles, in rhymes, and their answers.
 Each riddle starts with a statement, and finishes with a question
+Provide 3 alternative replies, with one of the correct, and the other two wrong.
+Quote the slide the riddle refers to, and the correct reply.
 ```